Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 That means you get developer-level quality without writing code yourself.

 However, if you prefer writing your own code, Webflow allows it.
-If you’re more advanced you can embed custom code snippets — perfect for adding:
+And if you’re more advanced you can embed custom code snippets which are perfect for adding:

 * **Tracking scripts** (like Google Analytics or Facebook Pixel).
 * **CSS animations** or micro-interactions.